metrorailings/OwlBlog/content/posts/2022-circa-millions-week-7-predictions.md

 ##### _Streaks_

-Buccaneers - 1L
+Chiefs - 1L
-Panthers - 3L
+49ers - 1L

-Carolina did not start things well in the post-Rhule era.

 ##### _Injuries_

+The 49ers may as well be the new face of the Wounded Warriors.
+Key players at every position group across that defense are missing in action.
+On top of that, their offensive line depth is now being tested as well.

 ##### _Weather_

-Beautiful weather fit for spring
+Ideal California weather

 ##### _History_

-Twice last year, these two danced.
-Tampa Bay dominated both matches by more than 20-point margins.
+The last time these two faced one another was the Super Bowl two years ago.
+The Chiefs won in what was ultimately a tight contest.